 Hikers can explore the beauty of a tamarack bog carpeted with showy lady's slippers, pitcher plants, dragon's mouth, grass pink, and insect-eating sundews.
 Most flowers are blooming in the bog during late spring and early summer.

 Tell me more about this park's wildlife, history, geology and landscape.

 New Group Camp Coming Fall 2014

 Looking for a new camping option for your group?
 The new Lavinia Group Camp will have something for everyone.
 A large area is available for tent campers, plus there will be five sites with electric hook-up for RVs and trailers.
 There will be a 22x30 foot covered picnic shelter and a large fire ring for gatherings.
 Water will also be available on site.
 Location will be private and secluded, perfect for your next family or group gathering.
-Construction will start late-summer 2014 and should be ready for reservations sometime after Labor Day.
+Construction has begun and the site should be ready for reservations in late October 2014.
 Call the park for further updates, and check out the design plans for the new campground.

 Fish Hawk Trail Reopened

 The Fish Hawk Trail is now open again.
 The Fish Hawk Trail was temporarily closed for resource management actions which included logging.
 Bark beetle killed jack pine were removed along with stunted hardwoods to prepare the site for jack pine re-forestation.
 As similar woodlands have been converted to agriculture or planted to other species such as red pine, interest in maintaining jack pine woodlands has increased.
 Several birds and animals rely on jack pine woodland, which is a critically imperiled system in Minnesota.
 Logging activities overlapped with parts of the trail so wooden stakes have been placed to mark the original route.
 Please follow these stakes to avoid travelling off-trail.

 Be fascinated.
 Check out the naturalist programs and other activities scheduled at the park.

 This Week at the Park: